jupyterhub/jupyterhub/docs/source/installation-guide-hard.md

 Once your env is set up as desired, make it visible to Jupyter by installing the kernel spec.
 There are two options here:

-1 ) Install into the jupyterhub virtualenv - this ensures it overrides the default python version.
+1 ) Install into the JupyterHub virtualenv - this ensures it overrides the default python version.
+It will only be visible to the JupyterHub installation we have just created.
+This is useful to avoid conda environments appearing where they are not expected.

 ```sh
 sudo /opt/conda/envs/python/bin/python -m ipykernel install --prefix=/opt/jupyterhub/ --name 'python' --display-name "Python (default)"
 ```

-2 ) Install it system-wide by putting it into `/usr/local`, where any Jupyter install will look for kernels
+2 ) Install it system-wide by putting it into `/usr/local`.
+It will be visible to any parallel install of JupyterHub or JupyterLab, and will persist even if you later delete or modify the JupyterHub installation.
+This is useful if the kernels might be used by other services, or if you want to modify the JupyterHub installation independently from the conda environments.

 ```sh
 sudo /opt/conda/envs/python/bin/python -m ipykernel install --prefix /usr/local/ --name 'python' --display-name "Python (default)"
 ````

 ### Setting up users' own conda environments

-There is relatively little to do here, users will have to set up their own environments using the shell.
+There is relatively little for the administrator to do here, as users will have to set up their own environments using the shell.
 On login they should run `conda init` or  `/opt/conda/bin/conda`.
-The can then use conda however they like to set up their environment, although they must also install `ipykernel`.
+The can then use conda to set up their environment, although they must also install `ipykernel`.
 Once done, they can enable their kernel using:

 ```sh